Zaczero/LinqFasterer/README.md

 A set of fast LINQ-like extension methods for `Array[]`, `List<T>` and all other objects implementing `IList<T>` interface.
 LinqFasterer is designed to work well alongside LINQ, rather than to replace it completely.
-Under the hood LinqFasterer operates sorely on Array objects which grants it a significant performance advantage over Enumerable-based LINQ.
+Under the hood LinqFasterer operates solely on Array objects which grants it a significant performance advantage over Enumerable-based LINQ.

 Please don't think about LinqFasterer as 1:1 replacement.
 There are certain scenarios where the use of LINQ is still more appropriable.